ToJoh123/ToJoh123/README.md

 ## 🚀 About Me
 I'm currently studying fullstack development at Nackademin, Stockholm, Sweden.
-It is a 2 year program where we will use JavaScript, NodeJS and related frameworks to create open-source solutions in agile projects from start to finnish.
+It is a 2 year program where we will use JavaScript, NodeJS and related frameworks to create open-source solutions in agile projects from start to end.

 ___